 Remember that when multiple OS editions are being used on the same physical volume, this might require dividing it into two partitions.
 Because partitions are simple to create, virtual machines mostly use them.
 A virtual machine must recognize and use partitions.
 Among the different types of storage, volumes are hard drives, solid-state drives, DVDs, and CDs.
 Physical volumes are not the only kinds, though there are also logical ones.
 Partitions have the advantage over volumes when it comes to flexibility.
 As your needs change, they can be closed or expanded.

-3. Volume Types Explained
+📁 3.
+Advanced Dynamic Volume Architectures Explained

-What Is Simple Volume?
+What Is a Simple Volume?

-What Is Spanned Volume?
+What Is a Spanned Volume?

 Note: Fault tolerance is not available with spanned volumes.
 All data on a spanned volume is inaccessible if one of the disks containing the spanned volume fails.